SarthakMakhija/tech-lessons-posts/content/en/blog/serialized_snapshot_isolation/index.md

 The idea behind `mayBeCommitTimestampFor` can be summarized as:

 1. Detect conflict with other transactions and return an error if there is a conflict.
-2. Clean up the read-to-commit state of transactions.
+2. Clean up the ready-to-commit state.
 3. Generate the `commitTimestamp`.
 4. Track the current transaction as ready-to-commit.
 5. Return the `commitTimestamp`.